 Months after Joachim’s return, Anne gives birth to Mary at 70.
 The child is raised amid her father’s loving and her mother’s loving attention in the house near the swimming pool in Betzaeta.
 In the 12th century, the Crusaders built a church, which still exists today—dedicated to Anne, who educated her daughter in the domestic arts.
 When Mary turns 3, to thank God, Joachim and Anne present her to the Temple as they had promised in their prayers.
 The apocryphal does not report anything else about Joachim.
 At the same time, Anne adds that she would have lived up to the age of 80 about her.

 The relics of Saint Joachim

 His relics would have been kept for a long time in the Holy Land.
 Then moved to France and was buried in a chapel excavated under the cathedral of Apt.
 The discovery and identification, subsequently, would have been accompanied by some miracles.
 Benedict XVI, in an Angelus of 2009, explained that the anniversary of Saints Joachim and Anne, the grandparents of Jesus, “makes us think of the theme of education, which has such an important place in the pastoral care of the Church.
-In particular, he invites us to pray for grandparents, who in the family are the custodians and often the witnesses of the fundamental values of life”.
+In particular, he invites us to pray for grandparents, who are the custodians and often witnesses to life’s fundamental values”.